Pocket set theory

 Pocket set theory (PST) is an alternative set theory in which there are only two infinite cardinal numbers, ℵ_{0} (aleph-naught, the cardinality of the set of all natural numbers) and c (the cardinality of the continuum).
 The theory was first suggested by Rudy Rucker in his Infinity and the Mind.
-The details set out in this entry are due to the American mathematician Randall M. Holmes.
+The details set out in this entry are due to the American mathematician M. Randall Holmes.

 Arguments supporting PST

 There are at least two independent arguments in favor of a small set theory like PST.